iamkrunalrk/my-robotic-arm/README.md

 catkin_make --only-pkg-with-deps sim_ros_interface
 ```

-## Installation of Required Packages
+## Installation of Required Packages:

 The following packages are essential for the project:
-•	Darknet ROS: For implementing the YOLOv3 object detection algorithm.
+-Darknet ROS: For implementing the YOLOv3 object detection algorithm.
-•	CoppeliaSim: For simulating the robotic arm's movements and interactions.
+- CoppeliaSim: For simulating the robotic arm's movements and interactions.
-•	gp7_visualization: Contains the models and descriptions for the Yaskawa GP7 arm.
+- gp7_visualization: Contains the models and descriptions for the Yaskawa GP7 arm.

 Each package can be installed as described in the previous sections.